farmisen/proxy_prawn/README.md

 ## Prelude

-**me**:  hello, I am going to start a new open source project in the rust language and it's going to be an an openai reverse proxy with api a requests rate limiting feature.
+**me**:  hello, I am going to start a new open source project in the Rust language and it's going to be an an openai reverse proxy with api requests rate limiting feature.
 Every project needs a good name.
 Could you suggest a list of potential names I can choose from?

 **chatgpt4**: Sure, here are a few suggestions that reflect the key features of your project: ....